 Peak season: August and December 20 to January 9.

 High/Dry season: July, September 1 to September 15, Chinese New Year and Easter.

 Low season: January 9 to June 30 and September 16 to December 2.

-Rainy season: October/November – April
+Rainy season: Late October/November – March

 In my mind, the best time to visit Bali, Lombok and the Gilis are February through May, except for Easter.
 Then it’s still green from the rainy season and mostly nice weather in my experience.
-Remember that there is no travel allowed on Nyepi “Day of Silence” in March, the specific date varies every year based on the Saka lunar calendar.

 In Canggu, Ubud, south on the Bukit Peninsula and on the Nusa Islands, I always rent a scooter/motorbike.
 Driving around by myself exploring is one of my favorite things to do on the island.
 Remember to drive on the left and that there are no gas stations in the countryside, only roadside stalls selling petrol out of old vodka bottles.